BlueBrain/nexus/src/main/paradox/docs/api/iam/iam-acls-api.md

 - `{rev}`: Number - the revision of the ACL to be retrieved.
 This parameter is optional and it defaults to the current revision.
 - `{self}`: Boolean - if `true`, only the ACLs containing the identities found on the auth. token are included in the response.
 If `false` all the ACLs on the current `{path}` are included.
 This parameter is optional and it defaults to `true`.

-The ability to use the query parameter `self=false` depends on whether or not any of the identities found on the auth. token contains the `acls:read` permission on the provided `{path}` or its parents.
+The ability to use the query parameter `self=false` depends on whether or not any of the identities found on the auth. token contains the `acls:read` permission on the provided `{path}` or its ancestors.
 For further details, check [ACLs hierarchy](#acls-hierarchy).

 Request
 :   @@snip [acls-get.sh](../assets/acls/acls-get.sh)